Larjon/Larjon/README.md

 ## About Me

 I am a student of two engineering majors and a former athlete who has found his interests in the fields of programming and electronics.
 I am open to new technologies and always strive for self-improvement and process optimisation.
+I am motivated to put my knowledge into practice and develop my skills in a professional environment.

 - 🌱 Currently learning: Python
 - 💬 Ask me about: Why pineapple on pizza is the real developer debate